rafaeltmbr/clock/src/components/time-setting/README.md

 ### time-cancel
-The time-cancel event is fired every time the user hits Esc, click outside the time-container class or click Cancel.
+The time-cancel event is fired every time the user hits Esc, click outside the setting-container class or click Cancel.

 ### time-change
 The time-change event happens when the user select a time setting that is different